Exit

 Our Mission

-To ensure families with visible or invisible disability, deaf, and those with chronic illness have equitable access to resources, accessible support and services, throughout their early parenting journey.
+To ensure families who are Disabled, Deaf or Chronically ill have equitable access to resources, support and services, throughout their early parenting journey.

 "I am delighted to be able to Chair the Parenting with Disability Group on behalf of Gidget Foundation Australia, and the volunteers that are generously contributing their insights.
 I am a strong advocate for inclusion and equality and have been distressed by the many stories from the disability community, from both parents who themselves have a disability, or are parenting a child with a disability, of the additional challenges and isolation they have faced as they navigate their parenting journey.
 This group will focus on ensuring that Gidget Foundation Australia provides equitable access to resources, support and services, helping to create a world where all parents can experience raising a family without unnecessary barriers."